h3abionet/h3agwas/README.md

 _nextflow.config_ files in assoc, qc and call2plink folder.
 The details will be explained in another section.

+Our quick start example will fetch the data from an Amazon S3 bucket, but if you'd prefer then you use locally installed sample.
 If you have downloaded the software using Git, you can find the sample data in the directory.
-Otherwise you can download the files from http://www.bioinf.wits.ac.za/gwas/sample.zip and unzip

-The sample data to be used is in the _input_ directory (in PLINK format as _sampleA.bed_, _sampleA.bim_, _sampleA.fam_).
+Otherwise you can download the files from http://www.bioinf.wits.ac.za/gwas/sample.zip and unzip The sample data to be used is in the _input_ directory (in PLINK format as _sampleA.bed_, _sampleA.bim_, _sampleA.fam_).
 The default _nextflow.config_ file uses this, and so you can run the workflow through with this example.
 Note that this is a very small PLINK data set with no X-chromosome information and no sex checking is done.

 ## 3.1 Running on your local computer

-This requires that all software dependancies have been installed.
+This requires that all software dependancies have been installed (see later for singularity or docker)

 ### 3.1.1 If you downloaded using Nextflow

 We also assume the _sample_ directory with data is in the current working directory

-`nextflow run h3abionet/h3agwas/qc`
+`nextflow run h3abionet/h3agwas/qc/main.nf --input_dir=s3://h3abionet/sample`

+If you have downloaded the sample data and the directory with the sample data is a sub-directory of your working directory, you could just say: `nextflow run h3abionet/h3agwas/qc/main.nf --input_dir=s3://h3abionet/sample`

 ### 3.1.2 If you downloaded using Git